Melanol/intro_to_rl/README.md

 WORK IN PROGRESS

-This is an attempt to implement most algorithms and environments mentioned in the 1st 2 parts of the book "Reinforcement Learning.
+This is an attempt to implement algorithms and environments mentioned in the 1st 2 parts of the book "Reinforcement Learning.
 An Introduction.
 Second Edition" by Sutton and Barto (http://incompleteideas.net/book/the-book-2nd.html).
 The idea is to make a collection of separate algos and envs a student can play with.
 No deep learning frameworks.